Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Background

-where $\T{C}$ is a `core' tensor and $\M{U}_k$ are orthonormal factor matrices.
-In the general case, for a full rank decomposition, the core tensor is of size $N_1 \times \cdots \times N_d$ and each factor matrix $\M{U}_k$ is size $N_k \times N_k$ for $1 \leq k \leq d$, and this decomposition is a higher-order generalization of singular value decomposition (HOSVD) \cite{LathauwerMV2000}.
-The connection to matrix SVD stems from the property that each factor matrix $\M{U}_k$ represents the orthonormal space of mode-$k$, i.e. $\M{U}_k$ comprise the left singular vectors of $\Mz{X}{k}$ (the mode-$k$ matricization of $\T{X}$), and the core tensor is given by

-We can also rewrite the Tucker decomposition \cref{eq:tucker_def} in an equivalent form in terms of unfolding matrices and Kronecker products of factor matrices:
+where $\Tns{C}$ is called the `core' tensor and $\Mat{U}_k$ are orthogonal `factor' matrices.
+For a full rank decomposition, the core tensor is of size $n_1 \times \cdots \times n_d$ and each factor matrix $\Mat{U}_k$ has size $n_k \times n_k$ for $1 \leq k \leq d$.
+Using the TTM matricization property from \cref{eq:tucker_matrix}, we can rewrite this Tucker decomposition in an equivalent form,